 The third factor, "whether the party seeking to assert an inconsistent position would derive an unfair advantage or impose an unfair detriment on the opposing party if not estopped," is also satisfied.
 New Hampshire v.
 Maine, 532 U.S. at 751.
 Earlier in this litigation, by representing that there was "no possibility" that it would use pancuronium bromide or potassium chloride "going forward," the State avoided having to litigate the constitutionality of an execution protocol that relied on those drugs.
 R. 966-3 (Collins Aff. at ¶ 6) (Page ID #34335); R. 966-2 (Defs.'
 Second Mot.
 Summ.
 J. with Req.
 Expedited Briefing Sched. at 5) (Page ID #34329).
-Given the possibility the State would revert to an execution protocol that relies on pancuronium bromide and potassium chloride-as State officials and attorneys represented that the State would not do, but as the State has now done-Plaintiffs were entitled to continue litigating the constitutionality of those drugs.
-By making unnecessarily broad and, we now know, false representations that there was "no possibility" the State would use those drugs "going forward," the State prevented Plaintiffs from arguing that an execution protocol that relies on pancuronium bromide and potassium chloride is unconstitutional.
+Given the possibility that the State would revert to an execution protocol that relies on pancuronium bromide and potassium chloride-as State officials and attorneys represented that the State would not do, but as the State has now done-Plaintiffs were entitled to continue litigating the constitutionality of those drugs.

+In 2009, by making the unnecessarily broad and, we now know, false representations that there was "no possibility" that the State would use pancuronium bromide and potassium chloride "going forward," the State prevented Plaintiffs from having a trial on their claim that an execution protocol including those drugs is unconstitutional.
 R. 966-3 (Collins Aff. at ¶ 6) (Page ID #34335); R. 966-2 (Defs.'
 Second Mot.
 Summ.
 J. with Req.
 Expedited Briefing Sched. at 5) (Page ID #34329).
-Nothing required the State to make such broad representations.
-The State could have represented that it was changing its protocol without making the sweeping and definitive assertions that it was not going to use pancuronium bromide or potassium bromide "going forward," and that there was "no possibility" it would revert to using those drugs.
-R. 966-3 (Collins Aff. at ¶ 6) (Page ID #34335); R. 966-2 (Defs.'
-Second Mot.
-Summ.
-J. with Req.
-Expedited Briefing Sched. at 5) (Page ID #34329).
-Because it made those broad representations and is now acting inconsistently with those representations, the State would derive an unfair advantage from being able to use those drugs despite its earlier assertions.
+In 2016, the State concealed for months its intention to switch from a onedrug to a three-drug protocol, and the State has admitted that this was a strategic decision.
+Since revealing its current midazolam three-drug protocol, the State has pushed for this litigation to proceed quickly.
+Now, the State argues that Plaintiffs are not entitled to trial on their constitutional claims, including their claim that a two-drug protocol that does not include a paralytic is an available alternative that will significantly reduce a substantial risk of severe pain.
+The upshot of the State's behavior-in making unequivocal representations that it would not use pancuronium bromide or potassium chloride in executions, seeking to moot Plaintiffs' case based on those representations, acting in contravention of those representations, and now seeking to prevent Plaintiffs from having a trial-has been to thwart Plaintiffs' efforts to litigate the constitutionality of Ohio's use of a three-drug protocol or the question whether a two-drug protocol is an available alternative that significantly reduces a substantial risk of severe pain.
+This court's acquiescence to the State's behavior-by refusing to estop the State from using pancuronium bromide or potassium chloride-means that the State has succeeded in thwarting the Plaintiffs' efforts try their constitutional claim before being executed.